App-vNext/Polly/README_V8.md

 ![Polly logo](https://raw.github.com/App-vNext/Polly/main/Polly-Logo.png)

-> [!NOTE]
-> This README aims to give a quick overview of all Polly features - including enough to get you started with any resilience strategy.
-For deeper detail on any resilience strategy, and many other aspects of Polly, be sure also to check out the [Polly documentation](docs/README.md).

 > [!IMPORTANT]
 > This documentation describes the new Polly v8 API.
 If you are using the v7 API, please refer to the [previous version](https://github.com/App-vNext/Polly/tree/7.2.4) of the documentation.